jartzailija/CameraSurveillance/readme.md

 * Move URLs to config -files (now they are hardcoded)
 * Add identifications for net interfaces
 * install.sh for Rpi OpenCV & RaspiCam installation
+* Edit the camera handling class to be a Node module

 If you find out some bugs, issues or you have some ideas, please raise an issue, or send a pull request.